Alexandra Eala: 2020–2024: Five ITF Circuit championships

-2025: Miami semifinals, WTA 125 title, top 50
+2025: WTA 1000 semifinal, top 50

-Eala began 2025 by reaching the semifinals of the Canberra International.
-Ranked No. 140, Eala was awarded a wildcard for the Miami Open, where she defeated Jeļena Ostapenko, Madison Keys, and Iga Świątek before losing to Jessica Pegula in the semifinals.
-Eala became the first Filipino to reach a WTA 1000 semifinal, defeat a major champion at tour level, and beat three major champions in straight sets as a wildcard at a single event.
-On March 31, 2025, she entered the WTA's top 100, ranking at No. 75.
+Eala began 2025 at the WTA 125 Canberra International, reaching the semifinals.
+She then lost in qualifiers of both the Australian Open to Jana Fett, and Singapore Open, to Simona Waltert.
+In March, ranked No. 140, she received a wildcard for the Miami Open, where she defeated Jeļena Ostapenko, Madison Keys, and Iga Świątek before losing to Jessica Pegula in the semifinals.
+Following these results, Eala became the first Filipino to reach a WTA 1000 event semifinal, the first Filipino woman to defeat a major champion at a tour-level event in the Open Era, and the first wildcard in history to defeat three major champions in straight sets at a single WTA event.
+On March 31, she entered the WTA top 100 at No. 75.